sass/ruby-sass/doc-src/SASS_REFERENCE.md

 This is a maintenance burden, leads to tricky bugs, and can bring non-semantic style concerns into the markup.

-The `@extend` directive avoids these problems by telling Sass that one selector should inherit the styles of another selector.
+The `@extend` directive avoids these problems by telling Sass that one selector should inherit the styles of another selector—in other words, that all elements that match one selector should be styled as though they also match the other selector.
 For example:

     .error {
       border: 1px #f00;